 While discrimination on the basis of race, national origin, or religion is extremely rare in the pharmaceutical sector, gender-based discrimination occurs with alarming frequency among women.
 We’ve seen this happen with researchers, scientists, lab technicians, and marketing professionals.

 For example, a female pharmaceutical employee takes additional marketing courses to enhance her qualifications.
 Instead of advancing in her career as her male colleagues have, she is met with hostility.
 Despite stellar numbers, she is transferred to a new territory that has been historically difficult to navigate and even dangerous.
 She is given a virtually impossible task and then disciplined for failing to increase sales numbers with the intent to terminate – for no other reason but discrimination.
+We have litigated just such a case.

 This is a real-world example of discrimination in the pharmaceutical sector that no woman should have to face.
 Our goal is to make sure you have every opportunity to rise and earn based on your ability and, when justified, recover damages for discrimination.